awslabs/aws-sdk-android-samples/CreateIotCertWithCSR/README.md

 1. Open the CreateCertWithCSR project.

-1. Open `MainActivity.java` and update the following constants with the appropriate values:
+1. Open `CreateCertFromCsrActivity.java` and update the following constants with the appropriate values:

 	```
 	COGNITO_POOL_ID = "<COGNITO POOL ID GOES HERE>";